 We propose a solution!
 It will be a herculean task — a massive undertaking — requiring nothing less than a major team effort.
 The challenges and problems will not be corrected without a coordinated team approach.

-On this page we would like to draw your attention to the needs of the youth within the Obbo region of South Sudan; but is representative of most youth within Africa.
+We would like to draw your attention to the needs of the youth within the Obbo region of South Sudan; which is a common condition for most youth within Africa.
 Countless numbers of young people are standing idle.
 Idleness is never a good thing — extended idleness leads to hopelessness and despair.
 The children of eastern Africa are like children everywhere.
 They need a healthy portion of love, acceptance and encouragement combined with a feeling of security and a hope for a better tomorrow.

-HPI has purposely chosen sports related activities as a key mechanism to help develop South Sudan’s next generation of leaders and shall shortly relocate its existing inventory of sports equipment and uniforms to the Obbo region of South Sudan where HPI will utilize this sports equipment for its character building and leadership development activities.
+HPI has purposely chosen sports related activities as one of the key mechanisms to help develop South Sudan’s next generation of leaders and shall shortly relocate its existing inventory of sports equipment and uniforms to the Obbo region of South Sudan where HPI will utilize this sports equipment within its character building and leadership development activities.

 HPI does not choose to assess the fault, however other leaders in the region recognize the nature of its own challenges.